Jordan-Bone/IAV-Mach-Learning/README.md

 Could also stick some quick diversity measures in for each alignment, to show what we're working with?

-[How correlated are protein features, length and diversity?]{style="color:blue"}
+**How correlated are protein features, length and diversity?**

 ### Protein Trees

-Is it worth adding bootstrap values?
-Or describing the tree (num of tips/nodes) just to clarify that some sequences were excluded from tree estimation?
+**Is it worth adding bootstrap values?
+Or describing the tree (num of tips/nodes) just to clarify that some sequences were excluded from tree estimation?**

-Is there correlation between charge and branch length/placement?
-Would need a nice branch-branch measurement like Faith's PD
+**Is there correlation between charge and branch length/placement?
+Would need a nice branch-branch measurement e.g. Faith's PD**

 ### Trait Analyses

-Transition rates between hosts, based on entire trees when the ONLY feature input to the phylogenetic model is host. i.e. given the distribution of hosts throughout the tree, what is the likelihood that any given branch will transition from host_1 to host_2?
+Transition rates between hosts, based on entire trees when the ONLY feature input to the phylogenetic model is host. i.e. given the distribution of hosts throughout the tree, what is the likelihood that any given branch will transition from host<sub>1</sub> to host<sub>2</sub>?

 Interesting how rarely avian is estimated as the donor, considering reality

-Wonder if the pig -\> human values would drop if pdm_2009 were held as a separate group of sequences
+Wonder if the pig-to-human values would drop if pdm<sub>2009</sub> were held as a separate group of sequences

-Nice horse-dog rates given how closely related they are
+*Nice horse-dog rates given how closely related they are*

 Also interesting when matrices are asymmetrical, indicates a direction of transfer from the phylogenetic signal